hardhats/vista-install-docs/New/UpdatingAVistASystem.rst

 ``readlink -f {filename}``; on Windows, typing Win+R to open the run box and dragging the file there will do the trick.
-KIDS comes by default with a limit of 75 characters for the path--if you have a long path, you may need to copy the file into another place on the Filesystem to get a short path.
+KIDS comes by default with a limit of 75 characters for the path--if you have a long path, you may need to copy the file into another place on the file system to get a short path.
 (Or you can manually modify XPDIL in order to allow a bigger path length.)

-What you see next depends on the kind of KIDS build you are loading, whether there is an environment check, and whether there are dependecy checks.
+What you see next depends on the kind of KIDS build you are loading, whether there is an environment check, and whether there are dependency checks.
 An environment check is a programmatic check placed by the developer who created the KIDS build to check if it should be allowed on your system.
 Dependencies are KIDS builds that need to be installed first.
-All types of types allow environment checks; all non-global builds allow dependency checks.
+All types of KIDS builds allow environment checks; all non-global builds allow dependency checks.
 If you are loading multi-builds (type 2 or type 3 - see `Kinds of KIDS files`_), you will get environment checks for each one.

-I would like to note that a lot of people use space bar select the build in subsequent options--but that doesn't work for multi-builds (type 2 or type 3).
+I would like to note that a lot of people use spacebar, enter to select the build in subsequent options--but that doesn't work for multi-builds (type 2 or type 3).

 .. raw:: html